ufs-community/land-DA_workflow/docs/source/BuildRunLandDA.rst

    cd $LANDDAROOT
    ln -s /work/noaa/epic-ps/role-epic-ps/landda/inputs .

-Users who have difficulty accessing the data on Hera or Orion may download it according to the instructions in :numref:`Section %s <GetData>`.
+Users who have difficulty accessing the data on Hera or Orion may download it according to the instructions in :numref:`Section %s <GetDataC>`.
 Users with access to data for additional experiments may use the same process described above to point or link to that data by modifying the path to the data appropriately.

-Users who are not using Land DA on Hera or Orion should view :numref:`Chapter %s <Container>` for instructions on running the containerized version of Land DA. :numref:`Section %s <GetData>` explains options for downloading the sample data onto their system.
+Users who are not using Land DA on Hera or Orion should view :numref:`Chapter %s <Container>` for instructions on running the containerized version of Land DA. :numref:`Section %s <GetDataC>` explains options for downloading the sample data onto their system.

 Get Code
 ***********